Why work at Deakin?

 - Deakin was rated 5 stars by the prestigious QS global ranking organisation

-- Deakin is currently ranked 45 in the Times HE global ranking of universities < 50 years.
+- Deakin is currently ranked 45 in the Times HE 2015 global ranking of the top 100 universities under 50 years.

 - 17% are international students from over 120 countries and 22% are from regional and rural locations